-This story is by Demi LeJeune and was part of our 2020 Summer Writing Contest.
+This story is by Demi LeJeune and won the Grand Prize in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 The flashlight slipped from his hand, spinning like a lighthouse as it floated up and out of reach.
-It settled bulb-first against the reactor room bulkhead 40 feet above, plunging Lee into darkness.
+It settled bulb-first against the reactor room bulkhead forty feet above, plunging Lee into darkness.

 Time, Lee mused while unhooking his tether, had apparently conspired with the fusion reactor and flashlight to kill him.
 Over the past hour, his life horizon shortened from what once seemed an eternity to perhaps no further than this moment.